ENVIRONMENTALLY FRIENDLY PRODUCT CREATION

 Ballast water is seawater that is stored in ballast water tanks for weight to maintain the stability of the ship.
 During ballast water discharge, if organisms contained in the ballast water are discharged in areas that are not their natural habitat, it can affect the ecosystem.

 To resolve this issue, the International Maritime Organization (IMO) adopted the International Convention for the Control and Management of Ships’ Ballast Water and Sediments in 2004, which came into effect in September 2017.
-Our sodium thiosulfate and sodium sulfite have been used as reducing agents during the discharge of ballast water that has been chlorinated in a treatment system into the sea since the convention came into effect.
+Our sodium thiosulfate has been used as a reducing agent during the discharge of ballast water that has been chlorinated in a treatment system into the sea since the convention came into effect.